How To Monitor Your GPU Temperature

 Both AMD and NVIDIA have companion software for their graphics cards.
 This is mostly used for tasks such as keeping your drivers up to date and enabling additional performance-enhancing features specific to the respective brand.

-Both NVIDIA and AMD have bundled an overclocking tool together with the drivers (you will need GeForce Experience for NVIDIA GPUs).
+Both NVIDIA and AMD have packaged an overclocking tool together with the drivers (you will need GeForce Experience for NVIDIA GPUs).

-AMD’s solution allows the user to adjust the fan speeds, clock speeds, and power delivery.
+AMD’s solution allows the user to adjust the fan speeds, clock rates, and power delivery.
 There is also the option for automatic overclocking.

 NVIDIA was a bit late to the party, and their OC tool still isn’t as good as AMD’s.
 There is an “Automatic Tuning” option to overclock the GPU clock speeds automatically, but there’s no option to do it yourself.

-As both companies have delivered some kind of overclocking tool with their drivers, they have also added a feature for performance monitoring.
+As both companies have delivered some kind of overclocking tool with their drivers, they have also added a feature for efficiency tracking.

 radeon overlay